nabby27/CMS-Panel/README.md

 ### Installing

 First of all create the database with the script that is in the database folder.
-Modify the `app/core/settings.php` file by putting your connection data to the database and the diferents paths.
+Modify the `app/core/settings.php` file by putting your connection data to the database and the diferents paths and environment.
 Finally, copy the files in your public folder on the server.

+> **Note 1:** Make sure that the `assets/images` folder is created and there are write permissions for all (necessary when uploading the different images).

+> **Note 2:** Make sure that the `rewrite` module of Apache is installed (necessary for the `.htacces` file that makes the routes friendly).

 ### Running

+Make sure that the apache server is started.
 Access to CMS Panel app in the URL of server. ex:

 ```